-Though the temperatures have been a bit warmer lately around my part of the world, it’s pretty much inevitable that the temps will drop again before winter is over.
-Here are a few easy changes you can make to keep more of your hard earn dollars in your pocket instead of flying out the window.
+The temperatures have been pretty cold lately around my part of the world (we even had a little snow this week!) and I know it will probably get even colder before winter is officially over.
+Here are a few easy changes you can make to keep more of your hard earned dollars in your pocket instead of flying out the window.

 If you know of additional ways to save please leave them in a comment below!

 If you are looking at your door and you can see light all the way around the door coming in, this needs to be fixed (the same with windows).

 You can try two things: Weather Stripping and a can of Great Stuff.
 The weather stripping goes around the door to make a seal when it is shut.
 The Great Stuff is spray foam that expands and fills holes and gaps that may be in a wall or around pipes and other places.